PKolev26/RecipeFinder/README.md

 - 📖 **Recipe Book**: Create your personalized recipe book by saving your favorite recipes.
 Remove recipes you no longer need or want to keep track of, ensuring your collection remains curated to your tastes.

+- 🖥️ **Admin Panel**: Manage users, recipes, comments, and categories easily with our intuitive admin panel.
+Keep your platform organized and vibrant by overseeing all aspects of RecipeFinder's content.

 ## 🧑‍💻 Technologies Used

 - **C#**